-School No. 46 will honor the Rochester City School District Policy (5405.40 Physical Education and Physical Activity) that states: Given the strong connection between physical exercise and academic achievement, in addition to physical education classroom time, all elementary classrooms will provide at least 20 minutes a day of supervised recess .
+School No. 46 will honor the Rochester City School District Policy (5405.40 Physical Education and Physical Activity) that states: Given the strong connection between physical exercise and academic achievement, in addition to physical education classroom time, all elementary classrooms will provide at least 20 minutes a day of supervised recess.
 Staff should promote moderate to vigorous physical exercise as appropriate to the individual student needs and safety.
-As a Greater Health Rochester Health Foundation grant recipient, teachers log and schedule daily recess.
 Please engage with teachers regarding their recess schedule.

-RESPONSE TO INTERVENTION (R+I)
+RESPONSE TO INTERVENTION (RII)